-Grits are the perfect side dish to serve with quiche, though you’ll have to stand up for your personal favorite.
-Whether it’s Bacon, Ham, or Sausage you crave, grits always pair well with breakfast quiches.
+Grits are the perfect side dish to serve with quiche, though you’ll have to choose your personal favorite.
+Whether you crave Bacon, Ham, or Sausage, grits always pair well with breakfast quiches.

-If you’re serving quiche for breakfast for having breakfast for dinner, grits can be a cost-effective, belly-filling side dish.
+If you’re serving quiche for breakfast or having breakfast for dinner, grits can be a cost-effective, belly-filling side dish.

 Muffins go nicely with quiche because they can be sweet or savory and also add some texture.

-Savory muffins like cornbread and garlic bread are great options to serve with quiche for dinner whereas something like bran or oatmeal would be a good pairing with breakfast quiche.
+Savory muffins like cornbread and garlic bread are great options for dinner quiche, whereas bran or oatmeal would be a good pairing with breakfast quiche.